MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Connect-MicrosoftTeams.md

 ## PARAMETERS

 ### AccessTokens
-Specifies a access tokens for "MS Graph" and "Skype and Teams Tenant Admin API" resources.
+Specifies access tokens for "MS Graph" and "Skype and Teams Tenant Admin API" resources.
 Both the tokens used should be of the same type.

 (a) Application-based authentication has been reintroduced in preview with version 4.7.1-preview.
 For details and supported cmdlets, please see [Application-based authentication in Teams PowerShell Module](/MicrosoftTeams/teams-powershell-application-authentication).